dzshuniper/love-letters/README.md

 ## About ##

 This is an anniversary gift to my partner, inspired by the work of Christopher Strachey.
 It is a JavaScript implementation of the love letters program that Strachey implemented using the Ferranti Mark I at the Manchester University Computing department in 1953-1954.
-As a Mancunian in a same-gender relationship, I felt a connection to Strachey, a gay man writing love letters with computers in Manchester.
+As a geeky Mancunian in a same-gender relationship, I felt a connection to Strachey, a gay man writing love letters with computers in Manchester.

 For more about Christopher Strachey, as well as other love letter implementations, see the following:
 [Christopher Strachey "Loveletters" (1952)](https://www.gingerbeardman.com/loveletter/)